SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 import Player
 ```

 This package also provides basic user components to build a player user interface.
-To play SRG SSR content you must in addition import our core business package:
+To play SRG SSR content you must in addition import our `CoreBusiness` package:

 ```swift
 import CoreBusiness